If you read as much as I do (novels, particularly), you’ll be relatively good at guessing how a book will end, no matter how brilliant the author is.

 And I kid you not, it’s a huge difference.

-In case you didn’t know, communication is hard.
+In case you were doubting, communication is hard.
 When people hear storytelling in business writing, they either overthink or underthink it (I cannot for the life of me figure out which yields a worse outcome).

 So, I’ll start by telling you what storytelling is NOT.
 For clarity, business storytelling here means content, copy, email, social media, and pretty much any other communication strategy you use for a business.